unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 .. _partial-note:

 .. note::
-   As shown here, ``mitiq`` wraps executor functions that have a specific type: they take quantum programs as input and return expectation values.
+   As shown here, Mitiq wraps executor functions that have a specific type: they take quantum programs as input and return expectation values.
 However, one often has an execution function with other arguments such as the number of shots, the observable to measure, or the noise level of a noisy simulation.
-   It is still easy to use these with mitiq by using partial function application.
+   It is still easy to use these with Mitiq by using partial function application.
    Here's a pseudo-code example:

    .. code-block::